formly-js/angular-formly/other/ERRORS_AND_WARNINGS.md

 # setType validation failed

-If you're looking at this, file a bug for me to put more info here.
 Basically you're calling `setType` and you aren't passing all the required data or you're passing the wrong properties/types. `name` is the only required property.
 If you're passing this, then it's likely that you're either passing an extra property that isn't allowed or you're passing the wrong data type for a property.
 Look at the output for what you passed and compare it with what you're allowed to pass.

+# setWrapper validation failed

+Similar to [setType validation failed](#settype-validation-failed) above, however the `name` property is only required if no `types` property is specified.

 # formly-field directive validation failed